 - Neutral cleaners: Neutral solutions with a pH of 7 (just like water) are preferred for tile and grout.
 Consider cleaners made specifically for tile and grout first or turn to a mildly alkaline detergent (i.e. Mr. Clean, Spic and Span).
 Note, neutral cleaners are the only cleaners recommended for colored grout.

-Takeaways: Neutral cleaners made specifically for tile and grout are the best option to clean your ceramic surfaces and grout when water alone won’t work.
+Takeaways: Neutral cleaners made specifically for tile and grout are the best option for cleaning when water alone won’t work.
 If neutral cleaners aren’t strong enough, try a mildly alkaline detergent — but never an acidic cleaner.

 For a list of companies that manufacture cleaners designed specifically for tile and grout, visit the Tile Council of North America (TCNA).